James-Ferreira/COMS4507/Application/README.md

 #### Truffle Commands
 - `truffle compile` - compile Solidity source code into a JSON representation of the contract
 - `truffle migrate` - migrate smart contract structure on the blockchain.
 Use the `--reset` flag to run all migrations from the beginning.
-- `truffle conosle` - run a cli console which allows interaction with the blockchain data.
+- `truffle console` - run a cli console which allows interaction with the blockchain data.
 ### React Source
 React source code is found in the `src` directory.